vinnietran/burger/README.md

 ## Technologies Used

-This app leverages Node.js and Express.js to run the backend.
-On the front end, I incorporated both Bootstrap and Materialize elements, along with the use of JQuery.
+This app uses Node.js, Express, Express-Handlebars, MySQL DB, HTML, CSS, jQuery, and Javascript and is deployed using Heroku.